Shopping Therapist For Shopping Addiction

 Are you managing compulsive spending habits?

-Seeking counseling for buying disorders
+Seeking shopping therapy for compulsive buying disorder

 If you feel your shopping habit has reached a problematic or harmful level, it may be worth meeting with a mental health professional about it.
 Although there might not be a specific "shopping therapy," an individual therapist or leader of a support group may be able to help you address your behaviors through cognitive behavioral therapy and provide you with healthy coping skills to try.
 If your habits are the result of or exacerbated by a mental health condition or other addictions, they can also help you address and manage symptoms.